psychemedia/sin-eater-resources/src/_souling_and_soul_cake.md

 >
 > *Offertories at funeralls.*
 >
 > These are mentioned in the Rubrick of ye ch. of Engl.
 Comon-Prayer-booke: but I never sawe it used, but once at Beaumaris, in Anglesey; but it is used over all the Counties of North-Wales.
-But before when the corps is brought out of Doores, there is Cake & Cheese, and a new Bowie of Beere, and another of Milke with yw Anno Dni ingraved on it, & yw parties name deceased, wch one accepts of on the other side of ye Corps; & this Custome is used to this day, 1686, in North Wales `[From this to the end of the paragraph is added by Dr. Kennett. — Ed.]`, where a small tablet or board is fixt near the Altar, upon whch the friends of ye defunct lay their offerings in mony according to their own ability and the quality of the person deceased.
+But before when the corps is brought out of Doores, there is Cake & Cheese, and a new Bowie of Beere, and another of Milke with yw Anno Dni ingraved on it, & yw parties name deceased, wch one accepts of on the other side of ye Corps; & this Custome is used to this day, 1686, in North Wales `[From this to the end of the paragraph is added by Dr. Kennett. — Ed.]`, where a small tablet or board is fixt near the Altar, upon which the friends of ye defunct lay their offerings in mony according to their own ability and the quality of the person deceased.
 This custom proves a very happy augmentation to some of the very poor vicars, and is often the best part of their maintenance.
 >
 > *Sinne-eaters*
 >